Kristopher38/OC-Von-Neumann-probe/README.md

 ## Rough algorithm
 ### Primary goal
+0. Robot starts with a base consisting of one computer, a generator and a charging pad, and at least one sugar cane, one sapling and one cactus
-1. Searching for a biome with trees and harvesting resources
+1. Planting/searching for trees and harvesting resources
     - at least 41 logs
     - a few saplings for a tree farm
     - a few extra logs to make new tools